Mark McHugh

-Mark McHugh (born 22 August 1990) is an Irish Gaelic footballer and coach who plays for Cill Chartha and, formerly, for the Donegal county team.
+Mark McHugh (born 22 August 1990) is an Irish Gaelic footballer, coach and manager.
+He has been manager of the senior Westmeath county team since 2025.

+McHugh played for Cill Chartha and the Donegal county team.
+He has won one All-Ireland Senior Football Championship title (2012) and three Ulster Senior Football Championship titles (2011, 2012 and 2018) as a player.
+As a manager, he has won one Leinster Senior Football Championship.
 He is the brother of Ryan and the son of Martin.

-He won one All-Ireland Senior Football Championship title (2012) and three Ulster Senior Football Championship titles (2011, 2012 and 2018) with his county.

 Early life and family

 McHugh is the son of Patrice and the brother of Rachel.
 He is also the son of Martin, the BBC television analyst and All-Ireland SFC winner in 1992.
 He was born the Wednesday after his father's Donegal side was defeated by Meath in the semi-final of the 1990 All-Ireland SFC.

 Mark McHugh's brother, Ryan, also plays for the Donegal team, though he was playing for the county minors when Mark won the 2012 All-Ireland SFC.
 In 2016, the year he won his first award, Ryan joined Mark, and their father Martin, as an All Star winner.

 Mark's uncle, James, also played in the 1992 All-Ireland SFC final and received an All Star in 1992.
 James's son, Eoin, also played for Donegal up to, and including, senior level.

 Mark McHugh's dog Miley was photographed inside the Sam Maguire Cup.
 Miley is named after J. R. Ewing's dog from the American TV show Dallas.